 These meatballs make a great meal prep item or as part of your freezer stash!

-Once you have cooked the meatballs, let them cook completely before transferring them into an airtight container and storing them in your refrigerator for up to 3 days.
+Once you have cooked the meatballs, let them cool completely before transferring them into an airtight container and storing them in your refrigerator for up to 3 days.
 To reheat, just pop into the oven on a baking sheet to heat up or add to sauce on the stove top and warm them up together.

 To defrost, I like to take them out of the freezer and let them thaw overnight in the fridge.

 - Use a different vegetable instead of zucchini.
 Grated carrots or finely chopped spinach would also work well in these turkey meatballs.